japacible/milk-banking-dispatch/documentation/open-questions.md

 It would make sense to use Voxeo at this point.
 There are currently a number of sample code online for Voxeo.

 * What budget do we have for operation costs?
+We currently cannot get any information about this.

 * Would it make sense to have an SMS front end?
 For uniformity when donor mothers contact our partners, yes.

 * What interfaces do users and couriers currently see in existing dispatching services?
+In-vehicle GPS, apps with maps and notifications

 ## Work Flow
 * How do our partners recruit mothers?